 ETS Proficiency Profile

-Yes, any first-time degree-seeking student who has not taken the ETS Proficiency Profile will have a registration restriction (hold) beginning your junior year.
+Yes, all junior level students, including transfer students, are required to complete the ETS Proficiency Profile assessment test after completing 60 semester credit hours and before completing 90 semester credit hours.
+Student who have not taken the ETS Proficiency Profile will have a registration restriction (hold) beginning your junior year.
 The hold will remain until the student completes the ETS Proficiency Profile.
-Your results are not used by the university as a graduation requirement but all junior students must complete the Profile to register.
+Students pursuing a second baccalaureate degree are exempt from the assessment requirement.
+Your results are not used by the university as a graduation requirement but all junior students must complete the profile to register.

 Why does The University of Texas at Tyler require the ETS Proficiency Profile of all junior students?